Quantile Residual Lifetime Regression for Multivariate Failure Time Data: Introduction

-Our work in this paper focuses on the marginal method for regression analysis of multivariate residual lifetimes.
-As an alternative to the aforementioned marginal models, regression analysis based on residual lifetimes has attracted considerable interests in clinical studies due to its ease of understanding and capability to align with the demands in practice.
+In this paper, we focus on the marginal method for regression analysis of multivariate residual lifetimes.
+As an alternative to conventional marginal models, residual lifetime–based regression has attracted considerable attention in clinical studies due to its ease of understanding and capability to align with the demands in practice.
 For example, in cancer studies with patients who survived after some initial treatments, their remaining lifetimes are often of interest in evaluating the efficacy of the followup therapies.
 Compared to relative risks, the remaining life expectancy is more straightforward and readily understandable for patients.
 Recently, the frailty model was extended to regression analysis of mean residual lifetimes in multicenter studies by \cite{huang2019} using a hierarchical likelihood approach.
 It is noted that failure times in biomedical studies often exhibit censorship, outliers and heteroscedasticity, which particularly leads to covariate effects on the remaining lifetimes varying over different follow-up stages.
 To this end, quantile regression appears more appropriate than the mean-based regression for the remaining lifetimes.